QubitPi/hashistack/docs/docs/elk.md

 In this case, the password is `dsrg34IKHU787iud=dio` which is shown in the last line of the output above.

+If we see the following output in the end, if means AMI image has been built successfully:

 ```shell
 ==> Wait completed after 5 minutes 40 seconds